erperejildo/ANDigital/README.md

 - Responsive and material dessign
 - Loading and error control (you can modify API url to see errors)
 - Service for API calls.
+- You can order venues by Checkins, Tip and User stats.
 - Venues directive to show results.
 - Created Cordova project to test app on devices.
 - Created apk: http://rodriguezdaniel.com/apps/ANDigital/ANDigital.apk